How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 1. Sniping

-Sniping is when you go into someone else’s stream and then say that you are about to go live.
+Sniping is when you go into someone else’s stream to announce that you are about to go live.
 Don’t do this.
-If you are hopping into someone’s stream to say hi before streaming, just say that you have to go.

-When you announce that you are about to stream, everyone knows that you are really trying to get their viewers to come watch you.
+When you announce that you are about to stream, everyone knows you are really trying to get their viewers to come watch you.
 It’s rude, and it’s a huge turn-off.
 You’re more likely to get blocked and banned from that channel than you are to get new viewers.

 2. Begging and Whining

 Now, there is a difference between being polite, “Please come check us out!” and begging, “I really need views, please come watch me.”
-One is a friendly, polite way of saying something, and the other reeks of desperation.
-Can you see the difference?
+The first is a friendly, polite way of saying something, and the other reeks of desperation.

-I know it can be frustrating to feel like you are supportive without getting anything in return, but turning to negativity will just make matters worse.
 Instead, reflect upon your content and your schedule and see if there’s a reason why people aren’t tuning in.
 Are most of the other members in a different time zone?
-Are they generally streaming horror games while you are streaming animal crossing?
+Are they generally streaming horror games while you are streaming Animal Crossing?
 The community might not be a good fit.
-Instead of being negative, find a community that aligns better with your content.
-And if you ask in a polite, respectful way, others will be more willing to help you out.

 3. Only Promoting Yourself

 You may very well be the greatest person on Earth, but the odds are against you.
 Even if you are, it takes support for others to find you.
-Acting like you are the best and most important person on the planet is selfish and a huge turn-off for folks who like to support others.

 4. Being Rude

 People want to support folks who are nice and respectful.
 Unless your rudeness is clearly an act that makes people laugh, knock it off.
-Be nice to people, and people will be nice to you in return.

-Go Get Your Viewers!
+Go Get Your Twitch Viewers!

-Now that you know how to get viewers on Twitch, it’s time to do it!
 Grab your favorite ideas and put your strategy into action!
 Be the next big thing on Twitch!